avdg/mighty-multitask-server/doc/instances/db.md

                         Only scripts with a higher version number than the current version will be run.
                         After a script is run, the version number of the migration script is stored in the db.

+                        For now, an `id` column will be created every time a new table is created.
+                        The column definition is hardcoded to `id INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT`.

 The db schemas should be defined in the app module at `config/appDbSchemas.js`.

 Example of a db migration config script: